THE

 Our profession can feel like we are running on a treadmill…juggling bombs.
 It’s as if we are one mistake away from losing it all, and it’s scary.

-Why Are We Still Treating Burnout Like a Personal Failure Instead of a Systemic Issue?
+Why is the Profession Still Treating Burnout Like a Personal Failure Instead of a Systemic Issue?

 Surgeons are conditioned to push through exhaustion, but at what cost?
 Burnout isn’t a sign of weakness—it’s a signal that the system is broken.
 What if we stopped normalizing suffering, learned skills for reducing suffering, and started advocating for structural change– for ourselves and our patients?